tuanvinhtl/Leaflet-course/README.md

   addHooks: function() {
     this.target.style.filter = 'invert(1)';
     // Set your behaviour here.
-    map.fire('traceroute:mytool:start'), this._control; // fire some event is a good practice },
+    map.fire('course:mytool:start'), this._control; // fire some event is a good practice },
   removeHooks: function() {
     this.target.style.filter = 'invert(0)';
     // Unset your behaviour here.
-    map.fire('traceroute:mytool:stop', this._control); // fire some event is a good practice },
+    map.fire('course:mytool:stop', this._control); // fire some event is a good practice },
 });
   ```